solajm/Kodego-Portfolio-Activity/README.md

 <h1>KodeGo WebDev Bootcamp Activity</h1>

-This repository contains code for an activity assigned in KodeGo WebDev Bootcamp.
-The activity is designed to test the skills and knowledge of the students regarding the relevant HTML knowledge to create a basic portfolio.
+This repository contains code for an activity assigned in KodeGo's WebDev Bootcamp.
+The activity is designed to test the skills and knowledge of the students regarding the relevant HTML knowledge to create a basic portfolio draft.
 <br><br>
 <hr>